neos/neos-development-collection/TYPO3.Neos/Documentation/Features/FeatureList.rst

 ========

 In the top of the backend is a bar called the `launcher`.
-This bar will become a quick entry point to your TYPO3 Phoenix installation.
+This bar will become a quick entry point to your TYPO3 Neos installation.
 Currently only the search is implemented.
 By typing keywords in the launcher bar you can search for pages and content.
-Clicking the search results currently fails, this will be resolved in one of the following releases.
+Clicking the search results then opens up the target page.

 Workspaces
 ==========

-TYPO3 Phoenix already has workspace build in.
+TYPO3 Neos already has workspaces build in.
 Every user works in his personal workspace, and has to publish his changes to become live.
 Publishing pages is done using the `Publish` button in the top right corner of the content module.

+Furthermore, there is a "Workspace" module which can be used for publishing individual nodes.

 Multi Domain Support
 ====================

-Using the command line tools it's possible to link a hostname to a site node, making it possible to have a multi domain installation in TYPO3 Phoenix.
+Using the command line tools it's possible to link a hostname to a site node, making it possible to have a multi domain installation in TYPO3 Neos.
 This way you can for example create a multilingual website using a 'multi-tree concept'.

+.. note:: There are still a few bugs related to URI resolving in this area; it needs to be more thoroughly tested.

 Security
 ========

-Using the TYPO3 Flow Security Framework we have a good support for security in TYPO3 Phoenix, even though we're missing some parts of the interface.
+Using the TYPO3 Flow Security Framework we have a good support for security in TYPO3 Neos, even though we're missing some parts of the interface.
 For example for configuring access to content elements or pages, this is still being worked on.
 By using the Security Framework there's support for roles and access to methods or content.